sajidMunir04/luminae/README.md

 -Database
 -Media CDN service (Cloudinary)

-As I had choosed Next.js so it would mean that the backend would also live with the frontend, and considering the dynamic nature of data for an ecommerce website, I chose MongoDB without any confusion.
+As I had choosen Next.js so it would mean that the backend would also live with the frontend, and considering the dynamic nature of data for an ecommerce website, I chose MongoDB without any confusion.
 Because it offers BASE transactions which were crucial for this specific project, unlike the ACID transactions of the Relational databases like PostgreSQL.

 I planned to start developing the front-end first, so I browsed some figma designs and eventually finalized one which had design screens for all pages which I had initially planned.
 Although later I found that it has many UX issues, and few things didn't make sense at all according to design.
 Like it had placed too much or too litte info for users.